Got a question? We have the answers.

 Glad you asked and yes we do!
 The biggest savings opportunity is at the start of the registration season where we offer up to $30 off of the regular price for every week registered, in addition to discounts for registering for multiple weeks.
 These savings can add up quickly!

 Do you offer financial assistance?

 We believe in the power of summer camp for every child and provide up to 60% assistance!
-At least 5% of registration fees collected goes towards families who can use the help and every year, we offer thousands of dollars in scholarships to families who can use the help.
+At least 5% of registration fees collected goes towards families who can use the help and every year, we offer thousands of dollars in scholarships.
 To apply, please complete this form.

 Assistance level is on a sliding scale if your household income is below the median income estimates from the Department of Housing and Urban Development for your location.
 For example, if a household of four in San Francisco has income below $168,000, they qualify for some assistance.

 Do you accept payment through the Children’s Council?

 Yes we do!
 Camp Doodles is registered with Children’s Council San Francisco and if you currently receive the maximum assistance, we will cover the balance through our scholarship program so that there is no additional out-of-pocket cost for the 9am-4pm program.
 Extended care is available at a reduced rate of $25/week.

 - Absolutely!
 We provide a $25 credit when you refer a new family to Doodle.

 - Simply have them reply to their registration confirmation within 24 hours with your name as the referrer.

 - We take care of the rest and will notify you of the credit.
 Thank you!